gulabry/VimeoPlayer/README.md

 - Adding KVO on the AVPlayers in the PageViewController that holds all the Videos such that it would remember all the status' of the player state: play/pause/mute.

 - I would build a custom VimeoAPI parser instead of using a Cocoapod, I realized it was not as straight forward of a streaming API as I initially thought.
+And there are many async network calls I would like to remove.